Hiten Noonwal

 Hiten Noonwal is an Indian performance artist, design educator, cosplayer, and fashion designer known for their avant-garde style.

 Hiten has performed more than 800 dance shows across the world and has conducted design and gender sensitization workshops.
-Hiten specializes in oriental belly dance and performs to express themselves; they are well known for their performances presentations on flow movements.
+Hiten specializes in oriental belly dance and performs to express themselves; they are well-known for their performance presentations on flow movements.
 Hailing from an orthodox family in a small town, Hiten had faced many difficulties in presenting their art without their family knowing of it.
 Hiten identifies as gender fluid.

 Hiten has previously worked as a fashion designer at Ritu Kumar and assistant designer at Raw Mango.
 They earned a Masters in Apparel/Fashion Design from National Institute of Design, Ahmedabad and is an LGBTQ+ Influencer.
 The documentary Nothing But a Human covers Noonwal's life.